Saint-Nazaire: World War I

 During World War I, the city became an important debarkment port of Allied troops, particularly in the latter stages for the United States Army.
 When they entered the war in 1917, they developed the town and port infrastructure, by adding additional drinking water storage ponds for the town's water treatment plants, and a refrigeration terminal to the docks for shipment and storage of meat and dairy products to supply their troops.

-However, the presence of legal brothels (Maisons Tolérée) resulted in a diplomatic incident.
-As a result of strict reformist public health concerns at home, the American Expeditionary Force placed the Maisons Tolérée off limits, resulting in a dispute between the town's brothel owners backed by the mayor, versus the US Army forces.
+However, the presence of legal brothels (Maisons Tolérées) resulted in a diplomatic incident.
+As a result of strict reformist public health concerns at home, the American Expeditionary Force placed the Maisons Tolérées off limits, resulting in a dispute between the town's brothel owners backed by the mayor, versus the US Army forces.
 With the dispute escalating, Prime Minister Georges Clemenceau sent a memo to General John Pershing offering a compromise: American medical authorities would control designated brothels operated solely for American soldiers.
 Pershing passed the proposal to Raymond Fosdick, who on giving it to Secretary of War Newton D. Baker promptly responded: "For God's sake, Raymond, don't show this to the president or he'll stop the war."
 Only after the signing of the Armistice in November 1918, when the United States Army could no longer plead military necessity as grounds for curtailing leave, did venereal disease rates among United States Army troops rise quickly.